Microwave Oatmeal Cookie

 Instructions

-• Stir everything together in a bowl until everything is combined.
+• Mix together everything in a small bowl until it is well combined.

-• Gently press down, just slightly.
-Microwave for 60-70 seconds.
+• Microwave for 60-70 seconds.
 Your cookie is done when it springs back, and is no longer sticky on top.

 • Enjoy warm for gooey chocolate!